Suggest a Songfact / Artistfact

 This song is known to many as "The Flower Girl."
 Studio musicians were brought in for the recording, a practice that continued until 1969, when the Cowsill family were allowed to play their own musical instruments.

 This reached #1 in Canada in the week of November 13, 1967.

 A British rock group, Vanity Fare, poked fun at the Cowsills by naming their 1968 album The Sun, the Wind, and Other Things.

-After the success of this single 2 more siblings - Paul and Susan - joined the group.
+After the success of this single, two more Cowsill siblings - Paul and Susan - joined the group.
 In 1968 they had an American #10 hit with "Indian Lake."

-Susan Cowsill had just had her 9th birthday when this reached the Top 10, making her the youngest Rock performer to have a Top Ten hit in the States. (thanks, Edward Pearce - Ashford, Kent, England, for all above)
+Susan Cowsill had just had her ninth birthday when this reached the Top 10, making her the youngest rock performer to have a Top 10 hit in America.

 Olivia Newton-John recorded an upbeat version of this song for the 2011 movie soundtrack A Few Best Men.
 The soundtrack album is all cover songs recorded by Newton-John and mixed by various producers.